jrwinget/website/content/author/admin/_index.md

 +++

-I’m a PhD student, research scientist, and the occasional consultant.
+I am a PhD student, research scientist, and the occasional consultant.
 Trained as a social psychologist, my research interests include information processing, social influence, and morality within both individual and group decision making.
-For example, some of my research looks  to see if shared representations of a task influence group decisions, performance, and intragroup processes.
-In another line of research, I’m investigating the role of group norms in cognitive processing styles (e.g., open-mindedness).
-I’m interested in how norms to enhance/protect a particular group may lead to more dogmatic (versus open-minded) cognition and how this may influence subsequent cooperation.
-I'm also passionate about data science and its role in uncovering new insights into complex and challenging problems.
+For example, some of my research examines how group norms influence cognitive processing styles (e.g., open-mindedness) and how this may influence ethical decision making and cooperation.
+In another line of research, I am investigating how shared representations of a task can influence group decisions, performance, and intragroup processes.
+I am also passionate about data science and its role in developing insights into complex and challenging problems.
 I hope to one day build tools to make data analysis easier, open, and fun.